tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * We split the initial training set to create a new training set to fit the model, and a validation test for which data is going to be used during the training process to verify the model's metrics.

-* Now it's time to define our deep neural network, we will use a `Sequential` model and two `Dense` layers.
+* Now that it's time to define our deep neural network, we will use a `Sequential` model and two `Dense` layers.

-* First of all, we will define the number of inputs and the number of hidden nodes for each layer.
+* First, we will define the number of inputs and the number of hidden nodes for each layer.

   ```python
   # Model set-up